 In addition, federal and state legislatures and agencies periodically consider proposals to revise aspects of the healthcare industry or to revise or create additional statutory and regulatory requirements.
-For instance, the recent presidential election may pave the way for changes to the Affordable Care Act, the nature and scope of which are presently unknown.
+For instance, the Washington administration may make changes to the ACA, the nature and scope of which are presently unknown.
 Similarly, certain computer software products are regulated as medical devices under the Federal Food, Drug, and Cosmetic Act.
-While the Food and Drug Administration (FDA) has sometimes chosen to disclaim authority to, or to refrain from actively regulating certain software products which are similar to our products, this area of medical device regulation remains in flux.
+While the Food and Drug Administration ("FDA") has sometimes chosen to disclaim authority to, or to refrain from actively regulating certain software products which are similar to our products, this area of medical device regulation remains in flux.
 We expect that the FDA will continue to be active in exploring legal regimes for regulating computer software intended for use in healthcare settings.
-Any additional regulatory authorities such as the Centers for Medicare and Medicaid Services (CMS) may also impose functionality standards with regard to electronic prescribing technologies.
+Any additional regulatory authorities such as the Centers for Medicare and Medicaid Services may also impose functionality standards with regard to electronic prescribing technologies.
 If implemented, proposals like these could impact our operations, the use of our services and our ability to market new services, or could create unexpected liabilities for us.
 We cannot predict what changes to laws or regulations might be made in the future or how those changes could affect our business or our operating costs.